Ravikumarchavva/Ravikumarchavva/README.md

 - 📚 I'm a final year student focused on Data Science and Machine Learning.
 - 🤖 I love exploring AI and its applications.
-- 🔧 I'm building a portfolio that includes advanced Core ML concepts and MLOps projects using Nextjs.
 - 🌱 I'm also interested in finance, trading automation, and starting an AI business.

 ## Skills